Argantiu/WorldSystem-Updated/.github/SECURITY.md

 ## Reporting a Vulnerability

-We do not support forks or other (malware) downloads exapt for our [github site](https://github.com/Argantiu/WorldSystem-Updated/).
+We do not support forks or other (malware) downloads exapt for our [github site](https://github.com/Argantiu/WorldSystem-Updated/) or [Modrinth](https://modrinth.com/plugin/worldsystem).
 For secruity bugs go to our issue tracker.

 ## Support